cscareerhub/megabot/specs/modchat.md

 1. Responds to `++mc`.
 2. When private messaged with `++mc <message>`, the message will be forward to a designated channel on the server.
 3. `++mc a` anonymizes the message sent to staff.
-4. Allow mods to designate target channel for messages with `++mc designate` in the target channel.
+4. Allow mods to designate target channel for messages by typing `++mc designate` in the target channel.

 ### Future